A Guide To Bees, Wasps, Hornets, and More

 Why do bees sting?
 The first thing to understand is that most bees will not sting unless something frightens or threatens them.
 That includes agitating their hive or disturbing them in some other way.
 Sometimes, even if you avoid interfering with bees, they will still be attracted to you due to other factors.
 Here are some great precautions to take in the summertime to avoid attracting or disturbing bees.

-- Avoid sweet fragrances – When you are outside in the summer, avoid wearing scented lotion, hairspray or cologne.
-Bees are instinctively attracted to sweet scents, because they resemble the flowers bees pollinate.
+- Avoid sweet fragrances – Bees are instinctively attracted to sweet scents because they resemble the flowers bees pollinate.
 Once your perfume attracts a bee, it is likely to buzz around you or land on you.

-- Keep food covered – Sweet foods, such as ripe fruits, jellies, juices and sodas, are the most attractive to bees.
+- Keep food covered – Sweet foods, such as ripe fruits, jellies, juices, and sodas, are the most attractive to bees.
 When eating outside, keep food covered at all times, and avoid eating sugary foods if possible.
 If you have food trash, such as fruit pits or empty soda cans, dispose of them inside or in covered trash cans.
-It is also a good idea to keep any outside trash cans cleaned of sticky or sugary residue, which will also attract bees.

-- Wear long pants and long sleeves – If you know you will be walking in a flower garden, field or another area where there will be a high concentration of bees, consider wearing long pants and sleeves.
-The more skin you have covered, the more protection you have from a bee reaching your skin to sting you.
+- Wear long pants and long sleeves – If you know you will be walking in a flower garden, field, or another area where there will be a high concentration of bees, consider wearing long pants and sleeves.

 - Avoid loose-fitting clothing – Loose-hanging clothes allow bees to fly inside and get trapped.
 When bees get caught under your clothes, both you and the bee are likely to panic, which may lead to you getting stung.